2023 Best Public Health Bachelor's Degree Schools in the Great Lakes Region

 Top 10 Best Public Health Bachelor's Degree Schools

 Our analysis found Northwestern University to be the best school for public health students who want to pursue a bachelor’s degree in the Great Lakes Region .
-Northwestern is a very large private not-for-profit school located in the city of Evanston.
+Northwestern is a very large private not-for-profit school located in the small city of Evanston.

 The average amount in student loans that public health majors at Illinois State take out while working on their Bachelor's Degree is $22,586.

-The excellent bachelor’s degree programs at University of Wisconsin - La Crosse helped the school earn the #3 place on this year’s ranking of the best public health schools in the Great Lakes Region .
-Located in the city of La Crosse, UW - La Crosse is a public college with a large student population.
+A rank of #3 on this year’s list means University of Wisconsin - La Crosse is a great place for public health students working on their bachelor’s degree.
+Located in the small city of La Crosse, UW - La Crosse is a public college with a large student population.

 The average amount in student loans that public health majors at IU Bloomington take out while working on their Bachelor's Degree is $19,701.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $205.

-Ohio Northern University came in at #6 in this year’s edition of the Best Public Health Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Ohio Northern University landed the #6 spot in the 2023 rankings for the best bachelor’s degree public health programs.
 ONU is a small private not-for-profit school located in the town of Ada.

 University of Illinois at Urbana-Champaign landed the #7 spot in the 2023 rankings for the best bachelor’s degree public health programs.
-UIUC is a fairly large public school located in the small city of Champaign.
+UIUC is a fairly large public school located in the city of Champaign.

 The average amount in student loans that public health majors at UIUC take out while working on their Bachelor's Degree is $19,255.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $333.